utap2/utap2/docs/rst/installation.rst

 Once the download is finished, log in to the UTAP site as the admin USER and select the Transcriptome MARS-Seq pipeline from the "Choose pipeline" scroll-bar.
 Proceed to complete the form according to the instructions provided below.

    1.Select the folder $HOST_MOUNT/utap-output/admin/example_and_data_for_testing_mm10_MARS-seq/fastq using the browser in the "Input folder" field.
-   2.Select "Run DESeq2: in "DESeq2 run" choise field
+   2.Select "Run DESeq2: in "DESeq2 run" choice field
-   3.fill in the DESeq2 category boxes as follow:
+   3.Fill in the DESeq2 category boxes as follow:

    MG_cont
                GFAP_reporter_12hLPS_MG3_cont_1